 Florida Panther Struck And Killed By Vehicle

-It’s the third fatal collision this year, out of three total panther deaths.
+It's the 16th fatal collision this year, out of 18 total panther deaths.

-The Florida Fish and Wildlife Conservation Commission said Tuesday that the remains of the 2-year-old male were collected Saturday near a Naples country club, east of Interstate 75.
+The Florida Fish and Wildlife Conservation Commission says that the remains of the 4-year-old male were collected Saturday in Picayune Strand State Forest in Collier County.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.